Sasso0101/subitobot/README.md

 mkdir subitobot
 wget https://raw.githubusercontent.com/Sasso0101/subitobot/master/docker-compose.yaml
 ```
-Create a file named `.env` in the project's directory with the following content (without quotes):
+Create a file named `.env` in the project's directory with the following entries (change the relevant parts and remove the quotes):
 ```
 KEYWORDS="A comma separated list of keywords you want to track" BOT_TOKEN="Your telegram bot token"